Museum Studies BS

 - Bachelor of Science Degree

-- There are approximately 35 students in the program.
+- There are approximately 32 students in this program.

 Cooperative Education & Experiential Education Component